 None of these things mention preaching or the Great Commission at all.
 Apparently, the majority of those converted in the 2nd century were converted by the lives of the Christians, not by preaching.

 Don't get me wrong.
 Preaching happened.
-One of my favorite early Christian writers is Ireaneus, who left his home in Smyrna, in modern day Turkey, to preach to Celtic tribes in Gaul, modern day France.
+One of my favorite early Christian writers is Ireaneus, who left his home in Smyrna, in modern day Turkey, to preach to Celtic tribes in Gaul, near what is now Trier, Germany.
 That's a very, very long trip without a car or train.
 He started several churches there.

 But that's the point.
 The point of preaching is to start churches.
 Once a church is started, you do not exhort the church to preach.